Kentucky man charged with pizza prank at police station

 A Kentucky man already charged with shoplifting beer added to his troubles when he made a prank call from the police station to order five pizzas, police said on Thursday.

-Michael Harp, 29, had been arrested on Tuesday night after shoplifting $36 (21 pounds) worth of beer from a convenience store, said Corbin Police Major Rob Jones.
+Michael Harp, 29, had been arrested on Tuesday night after shoplifting $36 worth of beer from a convenience store, said Corbin Police Major Rob Jones.

 Harp and other suspects had stolen beer from the same store more than once that day and were caught drinking it in public, Jones said.